Home / Physics / Torque

 FAQs

 Q.1.
-How is the difference between torque and force?
+What is the difference between torque and force?

 Ans.
 Torque is a counterpart of force in rotational mechanics.
 The critical difference between the two is that torque is the capability of a force to produce a rotation around an axis.